Iterative and incremental development: Phases

-Usage/History
+Usage and history

 Many examples of early usage are provided in Craig Larman and Victor Basili's article "Iterative and Incremental Development: A Brief History", with one of the earliest being NASA's 1960s Project Mercury.

 Some of those Mercury engineers later formed a new division within IBM, where "another early and striking example of a major IID success [was] the very heart of NASA’s space shuttle software—the primary avionics software system, which [they] built from 1977 to 1980.
 The team applied IID in a series of 17 iterations over 31 months, averaging around eight weeks per iteration.
 Their motivation for avoiding the waterfall life cycle was that the shuttle program’s requirements changed during the software development process."

 Some organizations, such as the US Department of Defense, have a preference for iterative methodologies, starting with MIL-STD-498 "clearly encouraging evolutionary acquisition and IID".

 The DoD Instruction 5000.2 released in 2000 stated a clear preference for IID: There are two approaches, evolutionary and single step [waterfall], to full capability.
 An evolutionary approach is preferred. … [In this] approach, the ultimate capability delivered to the user is divided into two or more blocks, with increasing increments of capability...software development shall follow an iterative spiral development process in which continually expanding software versions are based on learning from earlier development.
 It can also be done in phases.
 Recent revisions to DoDI 5000.02 no longer refer to "spiral development," but do advocate the general approach as a baseline for software-intensive development/procurement programs.
 In addition, the United States Agency for International Development (USAID) also employs an iterative and incremental developmental approach to its programming cycle to design, monitor, evaluate, learn and adapt international development projects with a project management approach that focuses on incorporating collaboration, learning, and adaptation strategies to iterate and adapt programming.

-Contrast with Waterfall development

-The main cause of the software development projects failure is the choice of the model, so should be made with a great care.

-For example, the Waterfall development paradigm completes the project-wide work-products of each discipline in one step before moving on to the next discipline in a succeeding step.
-Business value is delivered all at once, and only at the very end of the project, whereas backtracking is possible in an iterative approach.
-Comparing the two approaches, some patterns begin to emerge: